andrew/ultimate-awesome/README.md

 - [awesome-blogs](https://github.com/shubh-agrawal/awesome-blogs) - Awesome blogs related to robotics, computer-vision, machine learning and much more.
 - [awesome-springboard-capstones](https://github.com/springboard-curriculum/awesome-springboard-capstones) - Place for collecting great projects/capstones from previous springboard students. .
 - [awesome-generative-ai-meets-julia-language](https://github.com/svilupp/awesome-generative-ai-meets-julia-language) - Comprehensive guide to generative AI projects and resources in Julia.
-- [awesome-taproot-assets](https://github.com/22388o/awesome-taproot-assets) -  A curated list of Taproot Assets projects and resources .
 - [awesome-rethinkdb](https://github.com/analytik/awesome-rethinkdb) -  A curated list of RethinkDB resources and libraries.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.